makrai/notes/tausczik10-liwc.md

 * Sex differences in language use show that
   * women use more social words and references to others, and
   * men use more complex language
-  * effect [of] use of swear words, feeling words, and present tense verbs
+  * effect of use of swear words, feeling words, and present tense verbs
 * big-five personality traits, extraversion
   * higher word count and fewer large words predicted extraversion
-  * categories of complexity [were less frequent in] extraversion
+  * categories of complexity were less frequent in extraversion
   * Social and emotional language also differed with respect to extraversion;
     * more positive emotion, and less negative emotion.
 The
-  * findings ... support traditional personality models
+  * findings support traditional personality models

 # Conclusion